ibm-cloud-docs/cloud-object-storage/faq-provisioning.md

 {: faq}

 Once you exceed the allowed usage, the service instance associated with the Lite plan becomes inaccessible.
 You will receive a warning notification email with corrective steps.
 If you do not take action, the instance is removed.

+## My COS service is locked.
+How do I reactivate the COS service?
+{: #faq-locked-account}
+{: faq}

+Exceeding the data limit for the Lite account is one of the reasons why your account is locked or deactivated.
+The [COS support](https://cloud.ibm.com/unifiedsupport/cases/form) team can help to unlock your account.

+* The lite plan account can be activated only once.

+* Upon enablement, reduce your storage to less than 25GB within a week to prevent it from getting disabled again.

+## How does frequency of data access impact the pricing of {{site.data.keyword.cos_short}}?
+{: #faq-access-price}
+{: faq}

+Storage cost for {{site.data.keyword.cos_short}} is determined by the total volume of data stored, the amount of public outbound bandwidth used, and the total number of operational requests processed by the system.
+For details, see [cloud-object-storage-billing](/docs/cloud-object-storage?topic=cloud-object-storage-billing).

+## What are the considerations for choosing the correct storage class in {{site.data.keyword.cos_short}}?
+{: #faq-choose-storageclass}
+{: faq}

+You can choose the correct storage class based on your requirement.
+For details, see [billing-storage-classes](/docs/cloud-object-storage?topic=cloud-object-storage-billing#billing-storage-classes).